cutlerCLI/cutler/README.md

 FlashDateSeparators = true
 ```

+Please check out [Resources](#resources) for references regarding the different types of `defaults` domains
-Here, the TOML code translates to the following commands being executed:
+and values for macOS users.
+For now, the TOML code above translates to these commands:

 ```bash
 defaults write com.apple.dock "tilesize" -int "46"